Clarence Gaines

 Clarence Edward "Big House" Gaines Sr. (May 21, 1923 – April 18, 2005) was an American college men's basketball coach with a 47-year coaching career at Winston-Salem State University in Winston-Salem, North Carolina.
 Among his numerous honors for his achievements, he is one of the few African Americans to be inducted as a coach into the Basketball Hall of Fame.

-Before graduating and becoming a coach, he had an outstanding collegiate career as a football player for Morgan State University in Baltimore, Maryland.
+Before graduating and becoming a coach, Gaines had a collegiate career as a football player for Morgan State University in Baltimore, Maryland.

 Early years

 Gaines was born in Paducah, Kentucky to Lester and Olivia Bolen Gaines.
 Clarence helped his family by working in a garage while in high school.
 He attended local Lincoln High School where he excelled academically, played basketball, was an All-State football player, and played trumpet in the school band.
 He graduated as class salutatorian in 1941.

 Jim Crow Era segregation laws and the suggestions of a family friend led him to attend Morgan State University (then Morgan State College), a historically black college in Baltimore, Maryland.
 He entered in the fall of 1941 on a football scholarship.

 At Morgan State, Gaines was given his nickname of "Big House": a fellow student saw the 6 ft.
 3in., 265 lb Gaines and declared: "You're as big as a house."
 Gaines played as a lineman for the Bears football team, was a member of the basketball team, and participated in track.
 Gaines was an All-CIAA selection as a lineman in football all four seasons and twice elected an All-American.
 When it came to basketball, he said he was "a very average basketball player."
 In 2004, he explained, "I was an All-America in football, but I was just on the basketball team to have something to do."

 Gaines graduated from Morgan State in 1945 with a Bachelor of Science in Chemistry.
 He intended to go on into dental school, however his college football coach, Edward P. Hurt, suggested that he temporarily go to what was then known as Winston-Salem Teachers College.
 At the time, the small southern college had one coach for all sports, Brutus Wilson, who was also a Morgan State graduate; Hurt suggested that Gaines would make a good assistant coach.
 Gaines agreed and went to Winston-Salem.